kedars/flick/README.md

 # Flick: A tiny web server for embedded systems

 ## Features
-* Very low-footprint for microcontroller usage scenario
+* Low-footprint for microcontroller usage scenario
 * No dynamic allocations
 * Portable across Linux and RTOS platforms
 * Supports HTTP/1.1